-The magistrates’ court is an important part of the justice system and has a history that can be traced back over 600 years.
+Magistrates’ courts are an important part of the justice system in England and Wales and have a history that can be traced back over 600 years.

-- Justices of the peace
+- magistrates (or justices of the peace)

-- District judges
+- district judges

-District judges must have at least 2 years experience as a deputy district judge along with 7 years experience as a solicitor or and barrister.
-The district judges deal with the complex areas of law and sit on their own as opposed to within a panel.
+District judges must have at least two years’ experience as a deputy district judge, along with seven years’ experience as a solicitor or/and barrister.
+The district judges deal with complex areas of law and sit on their own, as opposed to within a panel.

-- In response to a summons
+- in response to a summons

-- In custody (when the defendant has been detained in a police cell and not offered bail)
+- in custody (when the defendant has been detained in a police cell and not offered bail)

-- Under bail (the defendant has been released prior to the court hearing)
+- under bail (the defendant has been released prior to the court hearing).